Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- In their best win of the season, the Bears took down the No. 10 Villanova Wildcats, 75-70, on November 26.
+- The Bears' signature win this season came in a 75-70 victory over the No. 10 Villanova Wildcats on November 26.

 Baylor 2022-23 Best Wins